 - In this article, you'll find 16 customer success metrics.

-- This article provides readers with information about customer success manager responsibilities.
+- This article talks about customer success manager responsibilities.

 Last Updated: 22.09.2023